 How to Deal With The Ducks in Your Pond

-There are a lot of ways managers handle under performing employees.
+There are a lot of ways managers handle an under performing employee.
 Here are some suggestions of what to do with your ducks.

 - Deal the problem right away.
 The longer you let them go, the harder it will become to deal with.
-This also lessens the impact on morale.
+This also reduces the impact on morale.

 - Fully examine what is going on with the employee.
 Sit down and talk with them about their performance.
 Do they need more training or retraining?
 Are there external factors in their life that could be causing the problem?
 Be sure you know what the problem is before you try and craft a solution.
 You may have a diamond in the rough, or you may just have a duck.

 - Does the employee know what is expected of them?
 Be sure to communicate expectations even to the point of putting it in writing what is expected of the employee.
 It makes sure the employee knows what is expected of them and gives you written documentation should you need to move to dismissal.

 - Keep a performance log on each employee and document everything.
 The good and the bad.
 It gives you a detailed chronological log of the issues and how you have addressed them.
 HR needs documentation and it helps protect you should issues arise at or after dismissal.